-Figure 5: Quantitative model fit
+Figure 6: Quantitative model fit

-(i) Reoptimization in Response to Shocks (A) Consumption fixers (B) Savings fixers Frequency of adjustment Frequency of adjustment 100 100 75 75 50 50 25 25 0 0 -1K -500-250-100 -50 50 100 250 500 1K -10K-5K -1K-500-250-100-50 50 100 250 500 Model Shock size in dollars Shock size in dollars Data (C) Consumption prioritizers (D) Savings prioritizers Frequency of adjustment Frequency of adjustment 100 100 75 75 50 50 25 25 0 0 -1K -500-250-100 -50 50 100 250 500 1K 5K 10K -10K-5K -1K-500-250-100 -50 50 100 250 500 1K Shock size in dollars Shock size in dollars
+(i) Reoptimization in Response to Shocks (A) Consumption fixers (B) Savings fixers Frequency of adjustment Frequency of adjustment 100 100 75 75 50 50 25 25 -500 -250 -100 100 250 500 -500 -250 -100 100 250 500 Model Shock size in dollars Shock size in dollars Data (C) Consumption prioritizers (D) Savings prioritizers Frequency of adjustment Frequency of adjustment 100 100 75 75 50 50 25 25 0 0 -500 -250 -100 100 250 500 -500 -250 -100 100 250 500 Shock size in dollars Shock size in dollars

 Notes: The bar graphs compare empirical measurements and model predictions for the propensity of agents to reoptimize following unanticipated shocks.
 Each panel corresponds to one of the four types and therefore to the calibration of the corresponding optimization cost parameter.
-The blue bars denote model predictions, described in Equation 18, and the grey bars are empirical measurements, as reported in Figure 2.
+The blue bars denote model predictions, described in Equation 16, and the grey bars are empirical measurements, as reported in Figure 2.

-(ii) Average Marginal Propensities to Consume (MPCs)
+(ii) Average Marginal Propensities to Consume (MPCs) (A) Average MPCs (B) Variation due to extensive margin (C) Residu

 Notes: The line graphs compare empirical measurements and model predictions for the average marginal propensity to consume out of shocks of different amounts.
-The decomposition corresponds exactly to that of Figure 3.
+The decomposition corresponds exactly to that of Figure 4.
 Panel A shows average MPCs.
 Panel B shows variation due to the extensive margin, calculated by assuming that quick-fixers follow their associated quick-fix and non-quick-fixers use a reference interior MPC of 0.45.
-Panel C shows the residual between Panel A and Panel B. The blue dashed line and dots correspond to the model prediction, and the black solid line and dots correspond to the data (and exactly to the "All types pooled" lines of Figure 3).
+Panel C shows the residual between Panel A and Panel B. The blue dashed line and dots correspond to the model prediction, and the black solid line and dots correspond to the data (and exactly to the "All types pooled" lines of Figure 4).